How to Build Simple React App (Part 4)

 export const FILTER_UNDONE = 'UNDONE';

 Ok, now everything works, but we haven't connected this "selector" anywhere.
 We will change our TodoListContainer to filter todos before sending them to TodoList.
-We just need to import our selector, and to modify our mapStateToProps function a bit.
+We just need to import our selector and modify our mapStateToProps function a bit.

 // src/components/Home/TodoList/TodoListContainer.jsx